kiernann/demnom/docs/sim_college.md

 ![](sim_college_files/figure-gfm/sim_relationship_market-1.png)<!-- -->

+We now have probabilities for all 51 electoral contests\!

 ![](sim_college_files/figure-gfm/2020_map-1.png)<!-- -->

+However, this map does not paint the most accurate picture of the election.
+Presidential elections are of course conducted with the electoral college, where each state’s value is different.

 ## Electoral College

-To simulate the election we of course need to know how many electoral votes are up for grabs in each state.
+To simulate the electoral college from these probabilities, we of course still need to know how many electoral votes are up for grabs in each state.
 We can get this number directly from the National Archive and Records Administration, the federal agency tasked with overseeing the electoral college.

 ``` r
 college_votes <-